 Also, the wind-blown trees here are said to have influenced Dr. Seuss’s truffula trees in The Lorax.
 His house in La Jolla overlooked this park (note that the tall one recently blew down and is no longer there).

-It’s adjacent to La Jolla Cove and Shell Beach while also walking distance to plenty of places to eat up on Prospect Street.
+It’s adjacent to La Jolla Cove and Shell Beach while also within walking distance to plenty of places to eat up on Prospect Street.

 Ellen Browning Scripps Park